metio/terraform-provider-migadu/docs/data-sources/mailboxes.md

 page_title: "migadu_mailboxes Data Source - terraform-provider-migadu"
 subcategory: ""
 description: |-
-  Gets all mailboxes of a domain.
+  Get information about all mailbox of a domain.
 ---

 # migadu_mailboxes (Data Source)

-Gets all mailboxes of a domain.
+Get information about all mailbox of a domain.

 ## Example Usage